FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * **Actors** - event organizer
 * **Description** - an organizer creates conferences so attendees have conferences to attend
 * **Preconditions and Postconditions**
-  * Preconditions: the person using the application must be loged in as an organizer
+  * Preconditions: the person using the application must be logged in as an organizer
-  * Postconditions: the system will have a new conference created my the user using the application
+  * Postconditions: the system will have a new conference created by the user using the application
 * **Normal Flow**
   1. Event organizer wants to create a new conference
   2. Event organizer fill all the spaces with the information needed to create a conference